 - Usable benches and planters were set aside for donation; clean wood and brush were separated for composting routes; and mixed renovation waste was loaded into the bin for licensed processing.

-Why diversion matters in Canada and Winnipeg
+Environmental context: Why diversion matters in Canada and Winnipeg

 - Canada tracks national diversion rates and encourages more material recovery to reduce landfill load.
 Recent federal indicators show that diversion remains a key focus in the national waste strategy.
-Government of Canada

 - In Winnipeg, 4R depots and the Brady Road facility support local diversion programs; working with haulers that understand these flows increases the likelihood that your materials are reused or recycled where possible.